 Hong Kong’s consumption-driven economy, high per capita income and strong IPR and general legal protection continue to attract U.S. and other foreign franchisors.
-U.S. brands such as Subway, Garrett’s Popcorn, and Three Dog Bakery are popular in Hong Kong.
+U.S. brands such as Subway, Pizza Hut and Anti-Gravity Yoga are popular in Hong Kong.

 American franchisors will find strong competition in Hong Kong due to the maturity of its market and the long establishment of major franchise systems.
 Successful franchisors are those who understand the need to tailor products and services to local consumer tastes and the need to have a regional presence in Hong Kong to develop local business relationships, be in regular touch with the local franchisee to build the business, and fine tune the product offerings and services.

-Retail with an entertainment theme, and concepts related to children and education are especially promising.
+Quick service food and beverage concepts and concepts related to children, education and fitness are especially promising.

 A list of franchise operators in Hong Kong can be found on the Hong Kong General Chamber of Commerce’s franchise website at www.franchise.org.hk.